 But the concept of “perfect” bullpen usage must start with the recognition of constraints, and an approach that optimizes the total leverage that a pitcher can consume within those constraints.
 It’s not enough to pick the right person for the job when the job is hard; it’s also necessary to pick the right person for the job when the job is somewhat easier, so that the right person for the next hard job is available.
 Michael Lorenzen did the hard job, but he also did an easier one, and as a result, wasn’t available for the next hard job.

 I'm an actuary who plays around with baseball data on the side.
-Brooklyn, NY.
+Nashville, TN by way of Brooklyn, NY.
 Twitter: @malkusm